facioquo/stock-indicators-python/docs/_indicators/.unimplemented/PivotPoints.md

 ### Historical quotes requirements

-You must have at least `2` windows of `quotes`.
+You must have at least `2` windows of `quotes` to cover the warmup periods.
 For example, if you specify a `Week` window size, you need at least 14 calendar days of `quotes`.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.